craftercms/docs/source/system-administrators/search/index.rst

 Solr Configuration
 ------------------

-Crafter Search is build to take advantage of the `schemaless` features in Solr, this allows you to create your content types and Solr will easily understand if the fields need to be converted to certain type without having to an entry for each one in the schema.
+Crafter Search is build to take advantage of the ``dynamicField`` feature in Solr, this allows you to create your content types and Solr will easily understand if the fields need to be converted to a certain type.
 Additionally you can customize the Solr configuration in case you need more advanced features such as spellchecking and stemming.

 Official Solr Guides
  - `Schema Design <https://lucene.apache.org/solr/guide/6_6/documents-fields-and-schema-design.html#documents-fields-and-schema-design>`_